 Maintenance costs can significantly reduce a landlord's profit margin, and I have witnessed several landlords suffer from it.

-It is often landlords that have adopted a policy of 'just give it a coat of paint' suffer from bad tenants, void periods, compensating tenants for periods without heating, claims against them from tenants for damage to property or persons etc. It's just not worth it.
+Landlords who adopt a policy of 'just give it a coat of paint' often suffer from bad tenants, void periods, compensating tenants for periods without heating, and claims against them from tenants for damage to property or persons, etc. It's just not worth it.

-One main thing to consider when looking at the start of your property management journey is the likelihood of potential maintenance.
+One main thing to consider when starting your property management journey is the likelihood of potential maintenance.

-Older more individual properties can often generate more capital appreciation over the years for landlords but they can conversely however can cost you dearly in maintenance if not managed correctly at the start.
+Older, more individual properties can often generate more capital appreciation over the years for landlords, but they can also cost dearly in maintenance if not managed correctly at the start.

 With new energy efficiency regulations coming in for properties, any that are not up to certain energy ratings will need considerable investment.
 Also, be aware of modern properties that have been butchered by DIY enthusiasts.
 These can cost a fortune and be a complete can of worms.
 Thorough examinations and safety /building checks should be done to know exactly what you are taking on.